 Due to the spread of COVID-19, the Coronavirus pandemic that has swept the globe, the Government put in place restrictions as to what activities people could do.
 One of these was for people to stay at home unless they were taking exercise, completing essential food shopping or working (in some industries).
 Whether you were able to attend work during the lockdown, or you’ve been staying at home to help in the national effort to reduce the spread of Coronavirus, there could be a chance that you have been spending more time at home.

 If you have suffered sexual abuse during lockdown, while you were staying at home, this guide could help you work out whether you could be entitled to claim compensation.
-You will find in the sections below, some information on the statistics surrounding domestic and sexual abuse in the UK, as well as what constitutes sexual abuse and how you could take action against your abuser.
-We also offer some resources to help victims of sexual abuse during lockdown get the support they may need to help deal with the abuse that they have suffered.
+You will find in the sections below, some information on the statistics surrounding domestic and sexual abuse in the UK, and some information surrounding child protection and support services for young people.
+As well, we look at what constitutes sexual abuse and how you could take action against your abuser via the criminal justice system.
+We also offer some resources to help victims of sexual abuse during lockdown get the support they may need to help deal with the abuse that they have suffered via counselling sessions or a multi agency approach.

 Sexual abuse or assault can take many forms.
 In simple terms, it relates to unwanted sexual activity, when the victim did not want what happened to them to happen.
 Sexual abuse could include: